Coming apart as a couple is one of the most disruptive experiences in life.

 We invite you to contact us today to explore what options are in your best interest.
 Whether your situation is less complex where both individuals are in basic agreement, or you need to go to informal or formal meditation, or to trial, Keesha Montoya Law will stand beside you to make certain your interests are protected in a way that considers the impact of the process on your overall well being and life, not just the legal issues.

 Meanwhile browse this brief tutorial on divorce basics.
 We believe that clients who are educated well about the process are better empowered to get the results they desire and work with us in true teamship.
 When you finish browsing this tutorial, give us a call, text or email us for a free consultation.

 Divorce is the legal ending of a marriage by a court that officially dissolves the bonds of matrimony between a couple in a particular country or state.

 To start the process one spouse will typically file for divorce and then both spouses will come to an agreement (with or without the court) that divides any property or responsibilities, including the custody and care of any children.

 The person filing for divorce is the Petitioner.
 The other spouse is known as the Respondent.

-Texas is a no fault state.
+Some states, such as Texas, are no fault states.
 Meaning the Petitioner does not have to prove any wrongdoing by the Respondent in order to get a divorce.
 Other states may have different requirements.

-Texas does have a cooling off period of 61 days.
+Similary, in Texas, there is a cooling off period of 61 days.
 So the courts cannot grant the divorce until 61 days have passed.
 Other states have different wait periods.

 Once a court has received a petition and a decree has been signed by a judge, in Texas, each spouse technically has 30 days to appeal the decision.
 As such, neither spouse can get married until the decree is final, which is 30 days have elapsed from the date the judge has signed.